-In the first instance we would encourage you to raise any concern you may have either formally or informally with your Headteacher.
+In the first instance we would encourage you to raise any concern you may have either formally or informally with your line manager.
+Where you do not believe this to be appropriate, you can report your concern to the Headteacher ..